alvinandakurniawann/pertamina-bandung-website/README.md

   updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

+-- Create changes table for audit log
+CREATE TABLE changes (
+  id UUID DEFAULT gen_random_uuid() PRIMARY KEY, at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), action TEXT NOT NULL, entity TEXT NOT NULL, region_id TEXT, location_id TEXT, before JSONB, after JSONB, by TEXT NOT NULL
+);

 -- Enable Row Level Security
 ALTER TABLE regions ENABLE ROW LEVEL SECURITY;
 ALTER TABLE locations ENABLE ROW LEVEL SECURITY;
+ALTER TABLE changes ENABLE ROW LEVEL SECURITY;

 -- Create policies (allow all for demo)
 CREATE POLICY "Allow all on regions" ON regions FOR ALL USING (true);
 CREATE POLICY "Allow all on locations" ON locations FOR ALL USING (true);
+CREATE POLICY "Allow all on changes" ON changes FOR ALL USING (true);
 ```

 ### 4. Setup Storage (Opsional)